starandtina/frontend-interview-questions/README.md

 ## <a name='general'>General/Ice Breaker</a>

 >You're looking for passion and enthusiasm when a candidate discusses their previous projects and any projects they're working on in their spare time.
-If they get excited talking about these things, they show the kind of passion for software development that is a good indicator of whether they're capable of meeting the your bar.
+If they get excited talking about these things, they show the kind of passion for software development that is a good indicator of whether they're capable of meeting your bar.
 Once you've calmed a nervous candidate's nerves or determined level of passion/enthusiasm, move on to the next set of questions.
 Try to spend a maximum of 5 minutes on this section.

 * Tell us about your most recent project.
 * Do you ever do any coding in your personal time (outside of work)?
-* Do you have a account on Github?
+* Do you have an account on Github?
   * If so, what are some examples of repos you follow?
 * Tell us what critical problems you have to handle in your latest projects?
 * Walk us through the process of creation of an application or website you've built.